NiloCK/vue-skuilder/readme.md

   Note that CORS may need to be enabled in your CouchDB install.

+# Development

+This project is scaffolded with [vue-cli 3](https://cli.vuejs.org/).
+See the vue-cli docs for more detail on build / deployment / environment configuation.

 ## Development Build / Serve

  - `npm run serve` or `yarn serve`